2025 Federal Transition

 The presidential administration’s Executive Orders and guidance have impacted federal agencies and sponsors that fund research, instruction and outreach at NC State, including proposal review and award processes.
 These orders, agency internal communications and related media coverage raise questions about how our programs supported by federal funds will be affected.

-This resource is focused on federal sponsored programs.
-Executive Orders, Stop Work Orders and associated actions have other implications for our campus community.
+This page is focused on federal sponsored programs.
+Executive Orders, Stop Work Orders, Terminations and associated actions have other implications for our campus community.
 COGR, an association of research universities, affiliated medical centers, and independent research institutes focused on federal policies and regulations, is closely tracking the federal administration transition activity and providing updated information.

 Updates